 Downloading a snapshot of your org

-Clicking the Download snapshot button will download a ZIP file of the snapshot Gearset took of the org for that day.
-This can be used as an offsite backup of the orgs metadata at that point in time.
+Download package button will download a ZIP file of the snapshot Gearset took of the org for that day.
+This can be used as an offsite backup of the org's metadata at that point in time.

 Deploying changes to other environments

-Changes detected by the monitoring job can be deployed to other orgs, or your version control system.
-For example, changes detected in Production can be quickly promoted into a testing sandbox through this process.
+Changes detected by the monitoring job can be deployed to other orgs or your version control system.
+For example, changes detected in Production can be quickly promoted into a testing sandbox or a hotfix branch in source control.

-Gearset's fully configurable static code analysis automatically analyses the Apex code in your orgs as part of the change monitoring.
+Gearset's fully configurable static code analysis automatically analyzes the Apex code in your orgs as part of the change monitoring.
 It will then provide feedback on ways to improve your code.
 To view these suggestions, click

 For each of your Apex classes, you will see the suggestions for how to improve your code.
-For more information on any warning or suggestion, click the "Check name" link.
+For more information on any warning or suggestion, click the hyperlink to open the PMD page.

 Filtering change monitoring history by date

-By default, the change monitoring history will display results from the last 30 days.
-You can change this filter view by clicking on the date range above the results table.
+By default, the monitoring history will display results from the last 30 days.
+You can change this filter view by clicking on the date range drop-down menu above the results table.